Novavax COVID-19 vaccine more than 90% effective in U.S. trial | Health

 Novavax COVID-19 vaccine more than 90% effective in U.S. trial

-However, in a May investor call, Chief Executive Stanley Erck said major manufacturing hurdles have been cleared and that all of its facilities can now produce COVID-19 vaccine at commercial scale.
-Erck said that Novavax has begun its regulatory filing in India in partnership with the Serum Institute of India, which is contracted to make Novavax shots.
+However, in a May investor call, Erck said major manufacturing hurdles have been cleared and that all of its facilities can now produce COVID-19 vaccine at commercial scale.
+Erck said Novavax has begun its regulatory filing in India in partnership with the Serum Institute of India (SII), which is contracted to make Novavax shots.

 Erck said his understanding is that SII is no longer constrained by raw materials shortages.
 SII had said in March that U.S. restrictions on exports of supplies used for vaccines were limiting its ability to scale up production.